 Skill Level: Beginner

 Everyone has more t-shirts than they know what to do with.
-Wrap yourself up in your memories or give to your high school or college student as a gift.
-This project will showcase the Baby Lock Triumph serger for piecing and then create a wave trim that will give this quilt a unique look.
-Click here to download instructions.
+Create a quilt to wrap yourself up in your memories or give to a high school or college student as a gift.
+Use your Baby Lock serger's exclusive wave stitch to create a unique finished edge!
+Download printable instructions.